Long-term concentration of measure and cut-off: Introduction

 We now discuss the cut-off phenomenon in the convergence to equilibrium for sequences~$X\un$ of \grb {Markov} chains.

 Let $\law_{x}(X\un (t))$ denote the distribution of~$X\un$ when $X\un (0)=x$, and let $\pi\un$ be the equilibrium distribution of $X\un$.
 Let \grbc{$S\un$} denote the state space of the chain $X\un$.

-In earlier papers (for instance, Diaconis \& Shahshahani (1987) and Levin, Luczak \& Peres (2010)), cut-off was defined as follows, \grb{in the case where the state space \grbc{$S\un$} is finite for each $n$}.
+In earlier papers (for instance, Diaconis and Shahshahani~\cite{ds87} and Levin, Luczak and Peres~\cite{llp}), cut-off is defined as follows, in the case where the state space $S\un$ is finite for each $n$.
 The {\em worst-case distance to stationarity} for the chain $X\un$ at time $t$ is